Abdullah I of Jordan: Early political career

 In 1910, Abdullah persuaded his father to stand, successfully, for Grand Sharif of Mecca, a post for which Hussein acquired British support.
 In the following year, he became deputy for Mecca in the parliament established by the Young Turks, acting as an intermediary between his father and the Ottoman government.
-In 1914, Abdullah paid a clandestine visit to Cairo to meet Lord Kitchener to seek British support for his father's ambitions in Arabia.
+In 1914, Abdullah paid a clandestine visit to Cairo to meet Lord Kitchener, the United Kingdom's Secretary of State for War, to seek British support for his father's ambitions in Arabia.

-Abdullah maintained contact with the British throughout the First World War and in 1915 encouraged his father to enter into correspondence with Sir Henry McMahon, British high commissioner in Egypt, about Arab independence from Turkish rule. (see McMahon–Hussein Correspondence).
+Abdullah maintained contact with the British throughout the First World War and in 1915 encouraged his father to enter into correspondence with Sir Henry McMahon, British high commissioner in Egypt, about Arab independence from Turkish rule (see McMahon–Hussein Correspondence).
 This correspondence in turn led to the Arab Revolt against the Ottomans.
 During the Arab Revolt of 1916–18, Abdullah commanded the Arab Eastern Army.
 Abdullah began his role in the Revolt by attacking the Ottoman garrison at Ta'if on 10 June 1916.

 The garrison consisted of 3,000 men with ten 75-mm Krupp guns.
 Abdullah led a force of 5,000 tribesmen, but they did not have the weapons or discipline for a full attack.
 Instead, he laid siege to town.
 In July, he received reinforcements from Egypt in the form of howitzer batteries manned by Egyptian personnel.
 He then joined the siege of Medina commanding a force of 4,000 men based to the east and north-east of the town.

 In early 1917, Abdullah ambushed an Ottoman convoy in the desert, and captured £20,000 worth of gold coins that were intended to bribe the Bedouin into loyalty to the Sultan.
 In August 1917, Abdullah worked closely with the French Captain Muhammand Ould Ali Raho in sabotaging the Hejaz Railway.
 Abdullah's relations with the British Captain T. E. Lawrence were not good, and as a result, Lawrence spent most of his time in the Hejaz serving with Abdullah's brother, Faisal, who commanded the Arab Northern Army.